 There is no land of ideological purity… And there’s no perfect candidate.
-But we can all live in the real world and mostly get along.
-Some prefer to pretend that … Continue reading
+But we can live in the real world and get along.
+Some pretend that corporate candidates will not … Continue reading

 This insanity in this bizarre means the United States is arming both sides of an artificial conflict to sell munitions.